jakob-bagterp/colorist-for-python/docs/reference/ansi-escape-codes.md

 | 6    | Cyan    |
 | 7    | White   |

-Each color needs to be prepended with a foreground and background option.
+Each color needs to be prepended by a foreground or background option.
 The foreground option is the default, and the background option is the same color code plus 10.
 When combining the two codes, `34` for example is blue text, and `44` is blue background:

 | Code | Placement  | Intensity |
 | :--: | :--------: | :-------: |